SAP-samples/teched2022-XP260/exercises/ex1/README.md

 3. Click on the "Create" button

-4. In the "New User" dialog, choose your custom identity provider, enter the user name and e-mail address of your user in the custom identity provider and click on "Create".
+4. In the "New User" dialog, choose your custom identity provider, enter the username and e-mail address of your user in the custom identity provider and click on "Create".
 <br><img src="/exercises/ex1/images/New_User.png" width="70%">

 5. The user is added to the list and is now associated with the global account.
 However, the user does not yet have any authorizations.
 To change this, click on the ">" character at the right end of the row for the new user.
 A dialog with the user details is displayed.
 So far, no role collections were assigned to the user.
 Click the "Assign Role Collection" button.